George William Russell: Early life

 Russell was born in Lurgan, County Armagh (not in Portadown as has sometimes been misreported), in Ireland, the second son of Thomas Russell and Mary Armstrong.
 His father, the son of a small farmer, became an employee of Thomas Bell and Co., a prosperous firm of linen drapers.
 The family relocated to Dublin, where his father had a new offer of employment, when George was eleven years old.
-The death of his beloved sister Mary, aged 18, was a blow from which it took him a long time to recover.
+The death of his beloved sister Mary, aged 18, was a blow from which he took a long time to recover.

 He was educated at Rathmines School and the Metropolitan School of Art, where he began a lifelong, if sometimes contentious, friendship with W. B. Yeats.
 In the 1880s, Russell lived at the Theosophical Society lodge at 3, Upper Ely Place, sharing rooms with H. M. Magee, the brother of William Kirkpatrick Magee.

 Russell started working as a draper's clerk, then for many years worked for the Irish Agricultural Organisation Society (IAOS), an agricultural co-operative society initiated by Horace Plunkett in 1894.
 In 1897, Plunkett needed an able organiser and W. B. Yeats suggested Russell, who became Assistant Secretary of the IAOS.